-The accompanying financial statements were prepared and are presented to conform with the principles of governmental accounting and reporting set forth by the Governmental Accounting Standards Board.
+The accompanying financial statements were prepared and are presented to conform with accounting principles generally accepted in the United States of America (GAAP) that apply to governmental accounting for fiduciary funds, including those set forth by the Governmental Accounting Standards Board (GASB).

 The basis of accounting is the method by which additions and deductions to fiduciary net position are recognized in the accounts and reported in the financial statements.
-The Association uses the accrual basis of accounting.
-Under the accrual basis of accounting, additions are recognized when they are earned, and deductions are recognized when the liability is incurred.
+The Association uses the full accrual basis of accounting.
+Under the full accrual basis of accounting, additions are recognized when they are earned, and deductions are recognized when the liability is incurred, regardless of the timing of related cash flows.

 The Association's investment policy is established and may be amended by its Board with a majority vote of its members.
-There were no changes to the investment policy during 2015.
+During 2016, the asset allocation targets were amended.